This Boozy Lemon Sorbet Recipe is the perfect summer treat. It was inspired by a recent trip to South Carolina.

 1 T. lemon zest

-- In a small saucepan, combine your water and sugar.
+- For this Boozy Lemon Sorbet Recipe, in a small saucepan, combine your water and sugar.
 Bring this mixture to a boil, ensuring all of the sugar has been dissolved.
 Once the sugar is dissolved, remove the simple syrup from the heat.
 Add the lemon juice, zest, and vodka to the syrup and refrigerate the mixture for at least 2 hours (with a lid on – don’t let any of the ingredients evaporate).

 - *** TIP *** When you’re ready to churn, consider putting the liquid through the blender for a minute.
 This will make your zest less noticeable in the final product.